Explore this topic with AI

 Example Comments:

-Here are a few example comments that employees can use while rating their peers.
+Here are a few sample peer review comments that employees can use while rating their peers:

 Providing feedback to managers requires a focus on leadership qualities, such as delegation, vision, and communication.
 Feedback here should support their efforts in leading and guiding the team.